 9. M&A & Marketing Consultants

-According to Ministry of Commerce and Industry’s estimation, the current size of consulting industry in India is about Rs.10000/- crores including exports and is expected to grow further at a CAGR of aprox.
-25% in next few years
+According to Ministry of Commerce and Industry’s estimation, the current size of the consulting industry in India is about Rs.10000/- crores including exports and is expected to grow further at a CAGR of approx. 25% in next few years.

 10. Media and Entertainment

 In current bad times, where people are losing jobs and getting enough time to watch TV, they will seek entertainment at home and hence advertising revenues will increase for the commercial channels.
 Also businesses like production of religious texts and religious materials, religious channels will do well.
 The TRP of religious channels will increase compared to the other entertaining/commercial channels.

 According to a report published by the Federation of Indian Chambers of Commerce and Industry (FICCI), the Indian M&E industry is expected to grow at a compound annual growth rate (CAGR) of 18 per cent to reach US$ 23.81 billion by 2012.
 According to the PWC report, the television industry was worth US$ 5.
 48 billion in 2007, recording a growth of 18 per cent over 2006.
 It is further likely to grow by 22 per cent over the next five years and be worth US$ 12.
 34 billion by 2012.